 The responsibilities of the Financial Services Department in managing the program includes:

-- Signature approval of fiscal officer on all forms completed by procurement office.
+- Signature approval of fiscal officer on forms for cardholder applications, modifications, and cancellations.

 - Technical liaison between the university, the bank and the state for maintenance of technical specifications, programs, and software applications.